 The Finance Committee is a subcommittee of the Board of Directors working to ensure that the Board exercises appropriate financial oversight of the funds invested by members and sponsors in support of Chamber activities.
 The Committee reviews financial statements prepared by the staff and recommends them to the Board.
 The Committee ensures compliance with local, state and federal regulations.
 It oversees the annual Chamber financial audit.
 A subcommittee is responsible for periodic review and recommending updates of Chamber by-laws.

-The Business Development Advisory Council is chaired by a member of the Board of Directors, but open to other members.
+The Member Experience Committee (MEC) is chaired by a member of the Board of Directors, but open to other members.
 The Council is responsible for implementing the Chamber strategy of growing our members' businesses.
-Implementation of this key strategy has led to the development of networking resources like leads groups, Business over Breakfast, Chamber After Hours, the Women’s Alliance, the Young Professionals, and the Latino Business Group.
+Implementation of this key strategy has led to the development of networking resources like leads groups, Business over Breakfast, Chamber After Hours, the Women’s Alliance, the Young Professionals, The Asian Business Group, the Veterans Business Group and the Latino Business Group.
 This Council facilitates professional development activities ten times a year.
 Welcoming new members, holding ribbon cuttings and improving member retention is the major work of the A-Team which also reports through this Council.

 The Membership Committee is a subcommittee of the Board, and it is headed by a member of the Board of Directors.
 It is responsible for developing strategies and implementing action to grow total membership in the Chamber.
 This Committee plans and executes the annual Chamber membership drive.
 Any member may apply for the Membership Committee.